Characterization of Time Delay Interferometry combinations for the LISA instrument noise: Introduction

 \section{Introduction}

 Gravitational waves (GWs) are predicted by General Relativity and were first observed in 2016 by the two ground-based interferometers LIGO \cite{PhysRevLett.116.061102}.
-They can be detected by laser interferometers which recover the Doppler shift that a passing GW causes on the frequency of the laser beam. \\ The Laser Interferometer Space Antenna (LISA), which is the 3rd large mission (L3) of the ESA program Cosmic Vision has the goal of detecting gravitational waves with frequencies in the mHz regime by tracking the relative distance between two free-falling test masses (TMs), hosted in distant spacecraft, using laser interferometry \cite{amaroseoane2017laser}. \\ The constellation is designed to have three identical spacecraft in a triangular formation which are separated by 2.5 million \si{\kilo\meter}, with six active laser links connecting them.
+They can be detected by laser interferometers which recover the Doppler shift that a passing GW causes on the frequency of the laser beam. \\ The Laser Interferometer Space Antenna (LISA), which is the 3rd large mission (L3) of the ESA program Cosmic Vision has the goal of detecting gravitational waves with frequencies in the mHz regime by tracking the relative distance between two free-falling test masses, hosted in distant spacecraft, using laser interferometry \cite{Audley:2017drz}. \\ The constellation is designed to have three identical spacecraft which are separated by 2.5 million \si{\kilo\meter} in a triangular formation, with six active laser links connecting them.
 The orbits are chosen to have a constellation forming a triangle as equilateral as possible.
 However, due to celestial dynamics, the arms differ from each other by $\pm1\%$ and the satellites have a relative drift of up to \SI{10}{\meter\per\second}.
 As a consequence, the LISA interferometers will have unequal and time-varying arm-lengths, such that they will be strongly affected by laser frequency noise.
-Thus, to compensate for this noise we apply a post-processing technique called time-delay interferometry (TDI).
-This post-processing technique combines on ground the raw phase meter data by properly time-shifting them in order to build an equivalent equal arm interferometer, insensitive to laser frequency noise.
-Many such data combinations are possible, such as the Michelson-like interferometer $X$ or the Sagnac combination $\alpha$ \cite{Armstrong_1999}.\\
+Thus, to compensate for this noise we apply a post-processing technique called time-delay interferometry (TDI) \cite{Armstrong_1999}.
+This post-processing technique combines on ground the raw phase meter data by properly time-shifting them in order to build an equivalent equal arm interferometer, insensitive to laser frequency noise \cite{postprocessed-tdi}.
+Such laser noise suppressing data combinations were first introduced in \cite{Armstrong_1999} for the simplified case of a static constellation, so-called 'first generation TDI'.
+Combinations accounting for a rigid rotation of the constellation around its center of mass, named 'modified first generation' or '1.5th generation' combinations, were later found in \cite{first-tdi-15}.
+Finally, combinations accounting for relative velocities between the spacecraft due to the LISA constellations orbital dynamics, called 'second generation TDI', were first presented in \cite{first-tdi-2,second-tdi-2}.